 - 1. Reasons for leaving Abu Dhabi University and reasons for returning; - 2.
 Evidence proving that all conditions for readmission have been fulfilled; - 3.
 Current contact information; - 4.
 Medical report for students who withdraw from Abu Dhabi University for reasons of illness; - 5.
 Clearance from the Finance Department at Abu Dhabi University. - 6.
-Valid IELTS, Valid Passport, Visa and UAE National ID Card a committee comprised of the Provost, UC Dean, Head of the Office of Academic Integrity, Dean of the concerned college, Head of Admissions, Enrollment & International Relations Department and the Registrar will look into the request and make a decision on case by case basis.
+Valid IELTS, Valid Passport, Visa and UAE National ID

+If the student meets the current admission requirements, a committee comprised of the Provost, UC Dean, Head of the Office of Academic Integrity, Dean of the concerned college, Head of Admissions, Enrollment & International Relations Department and the Registrar will look into the request and make a decision on case by case basis.
 In some cases, an interview with the student may be required.
 The committee will evaluate students Abu Dhabi University transcripts and course syllabi.
 New admission policies might apply whenever appropriate including entrance and language tests.